calinemanuelsebastian/portable-hurricane-weather-station/hardware/bill_of_materials.md

 ## Notes

 Some screw lengths are approximate because they were cut to size during prototype assembly.
-Future versions should define standardised screw lengths after the final 3D-printed parts are fixed.

 The prototype is intended for functional testing and further development.
 For long-term outdoor deployment, the enclosure, sealing, connectors and mechanical fasteners should be improved and tested under realistic environmental conditions.